laboon/CS1632_Summer2017/exercises/3/exercise3.md

 ## Sample Output

-Your output should be exactly like this (this is an entirely deterministic calculation based on the input).
+Your output should look _exactly_ like this (everything is an entirely deterministic calculation based on the input).

 ```
 Enter data > Alice gave Bob $10